Light roasts are especially popular because it retains the nuanced flavors of the country and soil it was grown in.

 Any roast can be used to make an espresso with any espresso machine - while a very dark roast is typically associated with "espresso", calling it an "espresso roast" doesn't technically mean anything.
 The flavor of the coffee will change quite a bit with a light roast versus the traditional super dark, with more pronounced single origin characteristics that may be off-putting to people who have developed an expectation for more of a dark roasted flavor.

 What's actually important is to select the appropriate grind for your espresso maker.
 Machines are designed to work with a given pressure from the pump - too fine a grind can cause a backup and damage the pump, while too coarse a grind will let the water through too quickly and result in an underextracted, weak brew.

-For tips on brewing a really delicious cup of coffee make sure to see our section on Coffee Brewing.
-Then you can peruse the detailed coffee flavor profiles of Gourmet Coffees and instructions on preparing Espresso Drink Recipes.
+For tips on brewing a really delicious cup of coffee make sure to see our section on coffee brewing.
+Then you can peruse the detailed coffee flavor profiles of gourmet coffee and instructions on preparing Espresso Drink Recipes.

 - ✔️ Fresh roasted to order

 - ✔️ 1-way valve, laminate bag (for freshness)